matt-harvey/tabulo/README.md

 * Apply [colours](#colours-and-styling) and other styling to table content and borders, without breaking the table.
 * Easily [transpose](#transposition) the table, so that rows are swapped with columns.
 * Choose from multiple [border configurations](#borders), including Markdown, "ASCII", and smoothly joined Unicode border characters.
-* Use a [DRY initialization interface](#configuring-columns): by being "column based", it is designed to spare the developer the burden of syncing the ordering within the header row with that of the body rows.

 Tabulo has also been ported to Crystal (with some modifications): see [Tablo](https://github.com/hutou/tablo).